-Austria joined the European Union in 1995 (Video of the signing in 1994), and Austria was set on the track towards joining the Eurozone, when it was established in 1999.
+Austria joined the European Union in 1995 and Austria was set on the track towards joining the Eurozone, when it was established in 1999.

 In 1993, the Liberal Forum was founded by dissidents from the FPÖ.
 It managed to remain in parliament until 1999.
 Viktor Klima succeeded Vranitzky as chancellor in 1997.

 On 1 October 2006 the SPÖ won a head-on-head elections and negotiated a grand coalition with the ÖVP.
 This coalition started its term on 11 January 2007 with Alfred Gusenbauer as Chancellor of Austria.
 For the first time, the Green Party of Austria became the 3rd largest party in a nation-wide election, overtaking the FPÖ by a narrow margin of only a few hundred votes.